indeliblecanopus/album-translate-for-spotify/README.md

 ### Playback Feature (Optional)

-`Playback` feature is optional and users can choose to enable it by marking a corresponding checkbox initially, during the add-on authorization.
-The feature can be utilized to add multiple tracks to the current player queue.
-You can choose tracks from the displayed results of either `Translate` or `Search` features.
+`Playback` feature is optional and users can choose to enable it by marking a corresponding checkbox during the initial add-on authorization process.
+The feature can be utilized to add multiple tracks to the queue of the active player.
+You can select tracks from the results of either `Translate` or `Search` features.

 **Note**: This feature is limited (by Spotify) to only users with Premium subscription plans.

+### Library Feature (Optional)

+`Library` feature is optional and users can choose to enable it by marking a corresponding checkbox during the initial add-on authorization process.
+The feature can be utilized to add multiple tracks to the user's library.
+You can select tracks from the results of either `Translate` or `Search` features.

 ## License